dolphindb/api_python3/README.md

 - **offset:** an integer indicating the position of the first message where the subscription begins.
 A message is a row of the stream table.
 If *offset* is unspecified, negative or exceeding the number of rows in the stream table, the subscription starts with the next new message. *offset* is relative to the first row of the stream table when it is created.
 If some rows were cleared from memory due to cache size limit, they are still considered in determining where the subscription starts.
 - **resub:** a Boolean value indicating whether to resubscribe after network disconnection.
 - **filter:** a vector indicating the filtering conditions.
 Only the rows with values of the filtering column in the vector specified by the parameter *filter* are published to the subscriber.
 - **msgAsTable:** a Boolean value.
 If *msgAsTable* = true, the subscribed data is ingested into *handler* as a DataFrame.
 The default value is false, which means the subscribed data is ingested into *handler* as a List of nparrays.
 This optional parameter has no effect if *batchSize* is not specified.
+If *streamDeserializer* is specified,  this parameter must be set to False.
 - **batchSize:** an integer indicating the number of unprocessed messages to trigger the *handler*.
 If it is positive, the *handler* does not process messages until the number of unprocessed messages reaches *batchSize*.
 If it is unspecified or non-positive, the *handler* processes incoming messages as soon as they come in.
 - **throttle:** an integer indicating the maximum waiting time (in seconds) before the *handler* processes the incoming messages.
 The default value is 1.
 This optional parameter has no effect if *batchSize* is not specified.
 - **userName:** a string indicating the username used to connect to the server